 Ragnon leaned over and looked out.
 He nodded his head and leaned back with his eyes closed.
 “The Freemen army is largely cavalry, not infantry.
 That takes a lot of room and a lot

 “We have cavalry stationed on the coast but that fortress isn’t much bigger than Hawk’s Keep.”

-have scout patrols along the border and company sized fortresses with signaling devices to relay news.
+scout patrols along the border and company sized fortresses with signaling devices to relay news.
 But response beyond normal patrols all comes from Bar Dor.
-Even though many troops
+Even though many troops are

-are on the border at any time, there’s a large number of cavalry stationed here.”
+on the border at any time, there’s a large contingent of cavalry stationed here.”

 Ragnon looked at Evaughnlynn for a few moments, then shrugged.
 “Look, we have border posts but friendly neighbors on the north and south, so they’re small.
 All we have to worry about